moaaz-mostafa123/telegram-bot-client/README.md

 The app ships in multiple forms:

 - **Native desktop app** — a small C++ shell built on [webview](https://github.com/webview/webview) that opens the UI in a native window (no browser, no Electron overhead).
-Available for Windows, Linux, and macOS.
+Available for Windows, Linux.
 - **Android app** — the same interface packaged for mobile.
 - **Plain web page** — the same interface opened directly in your default browser via `web.bat` / `web.sh`, for quick testing without installing anything.

-Prebuilt releases for Windows, Linux, macOS, and Android are available on the [Releases](../../releases) page.
+Prebuilt releases for Windows, Linux, and Android are available on the [Releases](../../releases) page.

 ## Features